Evgeny Korolev

-Evgeny Evgenyevich Korolev (Евге́ний Евге́ньевич Королёв; born 14 February 1988) is a retired Russian-born Kazakhstani professional tennis player and the cousin of former Russian player Anna Kournikova.
+Evgeny Evgenyevich Korolev (Евгений Евгеньевич Королёв; born 14 February 1988) is a retired Russian-born Kazakhstani professional tennis player and the cousin of former Russian player Anna Kournikova.
 He began playing tennis at age four with his father, and picked up his first ATP points at age 15 in three German challenger events.
 He can speak Russian, German, English and Spanish.

 Career

 Early years

 In 2005, he won three futures and a challenger event.
 He started off the year with a defeat in a German futures event, although only after beating fellow hopeful Andrey Golubev on the way.
 He later claimed a second futures win in France, in which he beat home favorite Mathieu Montcourt in the final.
 He later won another futures event in Austria and an F1 event in France.
 His success in these contests convinced him to start playing more challenger events, including a victory in the Aachen challenger event, in which he beat Igor Kunitsyn and Dominik Meffert on his way to the title.

 In 2006 Korolev claimed a win in Marseille over fellow countryman and world number 5 Nikolay Davydenko, but went on to lose in the quarter-finals to French veteran Sébastien Grosjean.
 Shortly after, Korolev beat former World Number 1 and Grand Slam winner Carlos Moyá, before eliminating Andreas Seppi on his Grand Slam debut at Roland Garros, before going out to Gastón Gaudio.
 He then won another challenger contest, but lost to Sluiter in the final of the Aachen event.